 ROW continually provides funds to aid groups interested in improving Downtown Wilmington.
-Those funds are provided through ROW's annual Back Door Kitchen Tour.
 A grant request must first be submitted to ROW for consideration by the Board.
 Scroll to the bottom of the page for information about submitting a request.

-Between 1871 and 1873, members of the recently emancipated Black community erected the building, known as the Giblem Lodge.
+Between 1871 and 1873, members of the recently emancipated black community erected the building, known as Giblem Lodge.
 It became home to the second Black Masonic lodge in North Carolina, founded in 1866 not long after the end of the Civil War.
-Over the course of the next century, the building would serve many other purposes.
-As a polling precinct, it was one of the first places Black men would express their right to vote.
+The building would serve many other purposes, such as a polling precinct.
 It functioned as a thriving marketplace, bringing together inventors, craftsmen and artisans for the state’s first “Colored Industrial Exposition.”

-Residents of Old Wilmington, a nonprofit advocating for preservation and beautification in historic neighborhoods, is sponsoring the first step: a structural engineers report.
+Residents of Old Wilmington is sponsoring the first step: a structural engineers report.

-Historic Wilmington Foundation (HWF) has the experience and connections to bring in consultants, apply for grants and support the overall journey to revitalize the building.
+Historic Wilmington Foundation (HWF) will bring in consultants, apply for grants and support the overall journey to revitalize the building.
 Once complete, the report will clear up the needs of the building and give a better idea of how much it all will cost.
 HWF and Giblem Lodge can then formulate a scope of work and send components of the project out to bid.